rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-java.md

 import com.rabbitmq.client.DeliverCallback;
 </pre>

-The extra `DefaultConsumer` is a class implementing the `Consumer` interface we'll use to buffer the messages pushed to us by the server.
+The extra `DeliverCallback` interface we'll use to buffer the messages pushed to us by the server.

 Setting up is the same as the publisher; we open a connection and a channel, and declare the queue from which we're going to consume.